Updated January 16, 2025

-Registered nurses (RNs) are vital members of the healthcare team.
+Registered nurses (RNs) are vital members of the healthcare team in Georgia.
 They coordinate patient care, educate individuals, families, and communities about disease prevention, and provide emotional support to patients and their families.
-RNs generate and maintain patients’ records, administer medication and monitor patient reactions, record and report changes in patients’ condition, and consult with other healthcare professionals to assess, plan, implement, and evaluate patient care plans.
+RNs prepare and maintain patients’ records, administer medication and monitor patient reactions, record and report changes in patients’ condition, and consult with other healthcare professionals to assess, plan, implement, and evaluate patient care plans.
 These and other responsibilities require RNs to have a wealth of specialized knowledge to promote wellness and prevent diseases.
-The Georgia Board of Nursing’s requirements for education and licensure not only serves to protect public health but also ensure the safety and well-being of nursing professionals who are on the frontlines of healthcare.
-Nursing education programs help individuals develop the skills, knowledge, and awareness to be safety minded in an environment permeated with infectious diseases, hazardous chemical, and other threats.
+The Georgia Board of Nursing’s requirements for education and licensure not only serve to protect public health but also ensure the safety and well-being of nursing professionals who are on the frontlines of healthcare.
+Nursing education programs help individuals develop the skills, knowledge, and awareness to be safety-minded in an environment permeated with infectious diseases, hazardous chemicals, and other threats.

 Georgia Nursing Programs